On This Green Season Safari, Lush Grass Draws Prolific Wildlife & New Babies Abound!

 Days 6–8: Okavango Delta—Santawani Private Concession

 Fly by light aircraft this morning to Gomoti Tented Camp in the heart of the community-owned Santawani reserve in the Okavango Delta.
-Earth’s largest inland water system, the delta’s headwaters lie in the western highlands of Angola, joining with other rivers in Namibia and Botswana to meet the Kalahari Desert, where a green oasis sprawls amid the sands and dry savanna.
-With its vast network of channels and wetlands, the Okavango is home to a profuse collection of wildlife and vegetation.
+Earth’s largest inland water system, the delta became UNESCO's 1000th World Heritage Site in 2014.
+The Okavango River’s headwaters lie in the western highlands of Angola, joining with other rivers in Namibia and Botswana to meet the Kalahari Desert, where a green oasis sprawls amid the sands and dry savanna.
+With its vast network of channels and wetlands, the delta is home to a profuse collection of wildlife and vegetation.

-While some parts of the delta are permanently flooded, others are a mosaic of varied landscapes, including drier areas like the area surrounding our camp.
+While some parts of the Okavango are permanently flooded, others are a mosaic of varied landscapes, including drier areas like the area surrounding our camp.
 A mix of riverine woodlands, acacia scrub and open floodplains providing ample food for a large array of browsers and grazing species as well as predators.
-Wildlife is abundant in the camp environs and we often see lots of animals wandering through.
+Wildlife is abundant around camp, and we often see lots of animals wandering through.
 The diverse range of habitats, plus the year-round lifeline of the Gomoti River, make this region ideal for all-day wildlife excursions including traditional 4x4 game drives, picnic lunches, guided walks and night drives.
 Regular sightings include leopard, lion, wild dog, hyena, cheetah, giraffe, elephant, impala, kudu, zebra, wildebeest

 and buffalo.
-Birdlife is also exceptional, and we may see ground hornbills, crimson-breasted shrike
+Birdlife is also outstanding, and we may see ground hornbills, crimson-breasted shrike

 and yellow morph, among many others.
-In the evenings, paraffin hurricane lanterns and a crackling campfire set the camp ambience
+In the evenings, paraffin hurricane lanterns and a romantic campfire set the camp ambience

 Days 9–11: Central Kalahari Game Reserve